 Explain Why You Deserve to Attend Harvard College

 Another aspect to keep in mind is that Harvard is interested in enrolling people who are genuinely good, in addition to being intelligent, talented, or ambitious.
 The final line of their mission statement reads: “From this we hope that students will begin to fashion their lives by gaining a sense of what they want to do with their gifts and talents, assessing their values and interests, and learning how they can best serve the world.”
 The last phrase indicates a person who demonstrates true concern about the world in which they live.

 Thus showing strong regard for other people or animals or expressing a sense of duty and honor is a definite plus for the Harvard admissions committee.
 This is another perspective from which you might portray yourself in your essay—the hardworking, dutiful, kind, compassionate citizen-leader that they want and deserve to have, and the one that wants to be part of a like-minded community.
 But only focus on this aspect of yourself if you can do so authentically and honestly.
 The worst thing possible would be to lie or come off as disingenuous to the admissions committee.
 So just be yourself, your whole self, and nothing but yourself.

-And before submitting your essay, be sure to get essay editing from Wordvice–the best admissions editing service in the business.
-We offer supplemental essay editing services, as well as a host of revision services for admissions documents, including cover letters, personal statements, academic CVs, and letters of recommendation.
+And before submitting your essay, be sure to get English editing and proofreading services from Wordvice–the best admissions editing service in the business.
+We offer supplemental essay editing services, as well as a host of revision services for admissions documents, including cover letter editing, personal statement editing, CV editing, and recommendation letter editing.
 Best of luck writing this important admissions essay!